R. Craig Collins > Portfolio > How To: Travel

 HOW WE START

-Our typical modus operandi is to travel abroad near Christmas, or perhaps Spring Break... though finding a good time for the only the two of us is not an issue for us of late...
+Our typical modus operandi is to travel abroad near Christmas and Spring Break... though finding a good time for the only the two of us is not an issue for us of late...

 Also, use the Incognito version of your browser when hunting down your next trip, so they don't see you snooping around; because they'll raise prices on you if they see you continually coming back to their site.